 The KBETHOS Bucket Hat is a great basic go-to boonie.
 The brim is a little narrow, about 2.5 inches, and the fabric is a bit stiffer without actually being reinforced.
 That makes it look a bit like a bucket hat because the brim tends to stick straight out from the head rather than flopping down and possibly getting your eyes.

 The only real con to this option is that the fabric is not UPF rated, so while it’d be great size-wise for backpacking, maybe only take it on trips where you expect to be at least partially shielded from the sun by the terrain.

 There are camo options as well as a bright orange, all good options for hunters who want the sun out of their eyes without an overbearingly large hat.

-Some users do report that the fit is a little bit tight if you have a larger hat size, but as the fabric is made primarily of cotton, it will stretch with use.
-To speed up the process you can also wet that hat before you wear it for the first time, which will allow it to more easily conform to the required shape.
+The fit can be little bit tight if you have a larger hat size, but as the fabric is made primarily of cotton, it will stretch with use.
+To speed up the process, you can also wet that hat before you wear it for the first time, which will allow it to conform to the required shape more easily.

-Dimensions: Circumference is approx. 23 inches, brim is approx. 2.4 inches, one size fits most (suggested size range is S,M,L up to 7 ½)
+Dimensions: Circumference is approx. 2.3 inches, the brim is approx. 2.4 inches

-Specific Features: 65% polyester, 35% cotton ripstop material
+Specific features: 65% polyester, 35% cotton ripstop material, adjustable chinstrap

 The Samtree Boonie Hat is rugged enough to get you through just about anything, though possibly better suited to fishing or hunting than anything else.